riyhs/ShareKuy/README.md

 ## How To Use
 - First, open menu in the top-right, tap "Tambahkan" menu, and fill the data.
-- "Nama", "Deskripsi" field is Required, for "Link akun Instagram"
+- "Nama", "Deskripsi" field is Required,
-- "Link website" field, one must be filled.
+- for "Link akun Instagram" and "Link website" field, one must be filled.

 - For "Kategori", select one of the most suitable for your data.

 ## Note